Files / United States

 Document Introduction

-The report first outlines the strategic value of fusion energy, pointing out that as a dispatchable, carbon-free baseload energy source, it has the potential to fundamentally transform the global energy landscape.
-Through a comparative analysis of the fusion development trends in the United States and China, the report reveals potential risks and shortcomings in the U.S. transition from experimental science to commercialization, including in strategy, supply chains, infrastructure, and public-private funding.
-Although the United States maintains a lead in private investment, scientific breakthroughs (such as the ignition experiment at Lawrence Livermore National Laboratory), and the startup ecosystem, China is rapidly catching up and may achieve overtaking through large-scale state investment, infrastructure construction (such as the CRAFT campus and the CFETR project), and control over key material (such as tungsten) supply chains.
+The report first outlines the strategic value of fusion energy, pointing out that as a dispatchable, carbon-free baseload energy source, it has the potential to revolutionize the global energy landscape.
+Through a comparative analysis of the fusion development trends in the U.S. and China, the report reveals potential risks and shortcomings in the U.S. regarding strategy, supply chains, infrastructure, and public-private funding during the transition from experimental science to commercialization.
+Although the U.S. maintains a lead in private investment, scientific breakthroughs (such as the ignition experiment at Lawrence Livermore National Laboratory), and the startup ecosystem, China is rapidly catching up and may achieve overtaking through large-scale national investment, infrastructure construction (such as the CRAFT campus and the CFETR project), and control over critical material supply chains (such as tungsten).

-The report's analysis is based on committee working group meetings, expert briefings, and extensive consultations with government agencies (such as the Department of Energy, National Laboratories), private enterprises, and academia.
-Its conclusion emphasizes that the United States must take decisive action immediately to translate its scientific advantage into commercial and geopolitical advantage, or risk losing its leading position in a key technology that will determine the balance of power in the coming century.
+The report's analysis is based on committee working group meetings, expert briefings, and extensive consultations with government agencies (such as the Department of Energy, National Laboratories), private companies, and academia.
+Its conclusion emphasizes that the United States must take decisive action immediately to translate its scientific advantage into commercial and geopolitical advantage; otherwise, it risks losing its leading position in a key technology that will determine the balance of power in the coming century.